Home · Operational Stewardship · Incident Handling

 Understand the Failure

-This involves reconstructing events from logs, metrics, and recent changes, while validating assumptions against observed system behavior.
+Once stable, attention shifts to understanding what failed and why.
+Reconstruct events from logs, metrics, and recent changes, validating assumptions against observed system behavior.

 Make It Boring Again